recalbox/recalbox-docker-build/README.md

 `sudo docker run -v /tmp/recalboxbuild/:/usr/share/recalbox/build/ -t -e "RECALBOX_ARCH=rpi1" -e "RECALBOX_BRANCH=rb-4.0.X" recalbox-docker-build`
 - build recalbox rb-4.0.X for rpi1 and avoid cleaning all the target of the last build :
 `sudo docker run -v /tmp/recalboxbuild/:/usr/share/recalbox/build/ -t -e "RECALBOX_ARCH=rpi1" -e "RECALBOX_BRANCH=rb-4.0.X"  -e "RECALBOX_CLEANBUILD=0" recalbox-docker-build`

+**4 - Container management**
+Each time you start a container with the run command, a new container is created from the docker image.
+To avoid that, you can :
+- Automatically remove the container at the end of the compilation.
+For this you can add the `--rm` option when you run the docker command `sudo docker run --rm -t -v   /path/to/your/images/directory/:/usr/share/recalbox/build/rpi3/output/images/recalbox recalbox-docker-build`
+- Reuse the last container using the docker start command :
+`sudo docker ps -a` will give you the list of all the containers on your system.
+Use sudo `sudo docker start -i [containerID]` to start an existing container
+- Open a bash tty on the container you start : `sudo docker run --rm -ti -v /path/to/your/images/directory/:/usr/share/recalbox/build/rpi3/output/images/recalbox recalbox-docker-build /bin/bash` and then call run `/usr/local/bin/build-recalbox.sh` to start the compilation.